2022 Trainings Announced.

-First: At the core of the Tamura Method is that within us there are two selves, the Adult-self and the Child-self, and each perceives and interacts with the world very differently.
-It is the Child-self that holds our core wound.
-This wounded Child-self resides in the adult’s unconscious, and it is hyper-sensitive to any interaction that evokes the specific type of pain of their core wounding.
-When activated, the Child-self emerges and takes control from the Adult-self, and we act out like the hurt, angry child we carry within us.
-The Tamura Method is a process of learning the genesis of our core wound, understanding its impact, and healing the wounded Child-self by developing an Adult-self that has the strength to accept and love themselves and their Child-self unconditionally.
+First: The core of the Tamura Method is the concept that within us there are two selves: the Adult-self and the Child-self.
+Each of these selves perceive and interact with the world quite differently; the adult is logical and rational, while the Child-self holds our core wound.
+This wounded Child-self resides in the adult’s unconscious, and it is hyper-sensitive to any interaction that triggers the pain of their core wounding.
+When activated, the Child-self emerges and takes control from the Adult-self, and we behave like the hurt, angry child we carry within us.
+The Tamura Method is a process for learning the genesis of our core wound, understanding its impact, and healing the wounded Child-self by teaching our Adult-self to love and accept both themselves and their Child-self unconditionally.

-Third: The Tamura Method uses energetic touch to access body memory, imagery, emotions, and heightens awareness in the five senses.
-By activating the body’s systems the practitioner is able to sidestep the adult’s intellectualization.
-In this way the practitioner is able to form a direct connection with the wounded Child-self and facilitate the deeper sense of connection and trust necessary to access and heal the child’s core wound.
+Third: A Tamura Method practitioner is able to directly access the Child-self by using energetic touch to heighten sensory awareness and tap into body memory, imagery, and emotions.
+When activating the body’s systems, the practitioner is able to sidestep the adult’s intellectualization.
+By doing so, the practitioner is able to initiate a direct connection with the wounded child-self and facilitate the deep sense of connection and trust required to access and heal the child’s core wound.

-Fourth: Separation of the two selves is a core element of the Tamura Method’s healing process.
+Fourth: Separation of the two selves is the final element of the Tamura Method’s healing process.
 In order to build a healing relationship between the Adult-self and their wounded child, the two must separate.
-When the adult and wounded child are entwined it is too difficult for the adult to discern when their child is activated and in control of their thoughts and actions.
-Separation helps the Adult-self see that their current dysfunctional patterns of behavior are created from the core wounds of their childhood, and not from an intrinsic defect within them.
-Naturally, a child looks outside itself to get the love and healing they crave.
-Separation from the Child-self allows the adult to reunite with their Child-self and take on the role of its protector, nurturer and guide.
-This process of externalizing the child also helps the Adult-self to take sufficient space to tolerate the Child-self’s otherwise unbearably painful feelings, and help themselves to heal.
+When the adult and wounded child are entwined, it is too difficult for the adult to discern when their child is activated and in control of their thoughts and actions.
+Separation helps the client see that their current dysfunctional patterns of behavior are created from the core wounds of their childhood, and not from some intrinsic defect of character.
+By separating from the Child-self, the client is able to create enough space to tolerate their wounded child’s painful feelings that would otherwise be overwhelming and unbearable.
+It enables the client to understand how a child naturally looks outside itself to get the love and healing they crave.
+Using the Tamura Method of separation, the client is at last able to reunite their Adult-self with their wounded child in the role of its protector, nurturer and guide.

 “The Tamura Method is an expression of my insights into healing, as well as a way for us to better walk the path toward our joy.
 I hope to help seekers, those that have a deep awareness of something missing in their life that is holding them back from accessing their full potential, as I teach what I learned from being a seeker my entire life.
 It is my hope that the concepts I share in this website will help others on their journey.
 Seeker or teacher, I hope that this information will inspire you to incorporate and expand upon the principles of the Tamura Method.
 I invite you to empty your cup and taste my tea.”